DreymaR/BigBagKbdTrixPKL/README.md

     - The Layout Picker creates a `EPKL_Layouts_Override.ini` file if necessary, and writes to it.
     - For Extend (on by default), set an Extend file and map the Extend modifier to a key in your layout.
     - My _eD_Extend mappings file is in the Files folder.
 Look inside it to learn more.
-* In the layout folder(s) you've chosen, you may edit the layout.ini files further if required.
+* In the layout folder(s) you've chosen, you may edit the Layout.ini files further if required.
 See below.
     - Mod remaps, help image specifications, Extend key, key mappings etc can be set in the LayStack .ini files.
     - Many layouts use a BaseLayout.
-Most mappings may be there, so the top layout.ini only has to change a few keys.
+Most mappings may be there, so the top Layout.ini only has to change a few keys.
 * To learn more about remaps, see the [_eD_Remap.ini][MapIni] file.
 They can even turn Colemak into QWERTY (oh no…!).
 * There's a file for named literals/PowerStrings.
 These are useable by layouts, Extend and dead keys.
 * There's a Dead Key file too.
 DKs are mapped as @###.
 Pressing the key then a release glyph may produce something new!